-- Grapheme cluster boundaries can be easily tested by looking at immediately adjacent characters.
-They can also be transformed into simple regular expressions.
-For more information, see Section 6.3 Regular Expressions. - A tailoring for basic aksara support would add a rule of the form Virama × Base before GB10, where Virama and Base matched the appropriate characters for the Indic language in question.
-Typically the behavior of grapheme clusters does not matter for ill-formed text, so the Virama and Base types can be set to broader categories without problem, such as \p{ccc:virama} and \p{gc:letter}, respectively. - The Grapheme Base and Grapheme Extend properties predated the development of the Grapheme Cluster Break property.
-The set of characters with Grapheme Extend=Yes is the same as the set of characters with Grapheme Cluster Break=Extend.
-However, the Grapheme Base property proved to be insufficient for determining grapheme cluster boundaries.
+- Grapheme cluster boundaries can be transformed into simple regular expressions.
+For more information, see Section 6.3 State Machines. - Version 11.0 of this specification adds property values and rules for support of aksaras, for use in CLDR.
+By default, these property values are empty, and thus the rules only have effect if the property values are overridden, such as by CLDR. - A tailoring for basic aksara support would add a rule of the form Virama × Base before GB999, where Virama and Base matched the appropriate characters for the Indic language in question.
+Typically the behavior of grapheme clusters does not matter for ill-formed text, so the Virama and Base types can be set to broader categories without problem, such as \p{ccc:virama} and \p{gc:letter}, respectively. - The Grapheme_Base and Grapheme_Extend properties predated the development of the Grapheme_Cluster_Break property.
+The set of characters with Grapheme_Extend=Yes is based on the same as the set of characters with Grapheme_Cluster_Break=Extend.
+However, the Grapheme_Base property proved to be insufficient for determining grapheme cluster boundaries.
 Grapheme_Base is no longer used by this specification.